How To Give Yourself A 15-Minute Medical Check-Up

 Check the glands in your neck, armpits and groin for unusual swellings and hard lumps.
 “Lumps could be a sign of lymphoma or a secondary spread from a cancer,” warns Foley.

 Jump on the scales and measure your height.
 Divide your weight by your height to calculate your BMI, which is the most widely accepted guide to healthy weight.
 A BMI of 20-25 is considered healthy for young to middle-aged men.
-Twenty-six to 30 is overweight and over 30 is obese.
+26-30 is overweight and over 30 is obese.

 To get a gauge of your psychological wellbeing look at how you’re sleeping.
 Is your concentration faltering?
 Have you lost the ability to enjoy life?
 Trouble with any of these could be a sign of depression.